DaniTot/DL_reproduction/README.md

 Written by Dani Tóth and Ruben van Oosterhoudt

 # Introduction
+For the course Deep Learning at the Technical University of Delft we were given the task to replicate a paper published in the field.
+This to create a better understanding in Deep Learning and gaining experience in reproducing a paper.
+For the project we chose “Learning Where to Focus for Efficient Video Object Detection” by Jiang et al.

 Just a short introduction about the project and the paper.